 The North American Review is the oldest literary magazine in America (founded in 1815) and one of the most respected.
 We are interested in high-quality poetry, fiction, and nonfiction on any subject; however, we are especially interested in work that addresses contemporary North American concerns and issues, particularly with the environment, race, ethnicity, gender, sexual orientation, and class.
 We read during the academic year.
 We close during most university breaks.

 We like stories that start quickly and have a strong narrative arc.
 Poems that are passionate about subject, language, and image are welcome, whether they are traditional or experimental, whether in formal or free verse (closed or open form).
-Nonfiction should combine art and fact with the finest writing.
+We publish all forms of creative nonfiction, from personal narrative to lyric essay to immersive journalism; we appreciate when an essay moves beyond the personal to tell us something new about the world.

 Please submit no more than five poems, one short story, two short-short stories, or one essay (no more than 30 pages typically).
 We do allow simultaneous submissions, but please access your submission and withdraw it if it is accepted elsewhere.
 We do not consider previously published material or work currently in press elsewhere.
 Please do not submit entire novels, collections of poems or stories, or nonfiction books.